-The UK’s Department for International Development (DFID) claims that “UK aid is spent where it is most needed”[xiii], the presumption being this is where people are the poorest, most marginalised, their human rights most violated.
+The UK’s Department for International Development (DFID) states that “UK aid is spent where it is most needed”[xiii], the presumption being this is where people are the poorest, most marginalised, their human rights most violated.

-However, a recent project by students from Bath Spa University found that “overall all evidence suggests that the UK government participates in biased aid more than fair practice”.
+However, a recent project by students from Bath Spa University claimed that “overall all evidence suggests that the UK government participates in biased aid more than fair practice”.
 The students noted that in 2013, the least developed country in the world, Niger (last out of 186 countries in the Human Development Index 2013[xiv]), received nothing in bilateral aid[xv].

-Meanwhile the Republic of Korea (South Korea), had a higher ranking in the 2013 HDI than the UK (the Republic of Korea was ranked 12th, the UK ranked 26th) and is itself a DAC donor, yet it received £1.3 million from DFID[xvi].
+Meanwhile the Republic of Korea (South Korea), had a higher ranking in the 2013 HDI than the UK (the Republic of Korea was ranked 12th, the UK ranked 26th) and is itself a DAC donor, but received £1.3 million from DFID[xvi].
 The student’s report noted: “With the Republic of Korea making the single largest contribution to the UK goods export growth in 2012[xvii], it can lead to the questioning of the morals surrounding UK’s aid contribution”.

 Robert Carter, one of the Bath Spa students, comments: “I agree that we should send money to ex-colonial countries, as we should be responsible for what we have done and the state we have left these countries in.
 On the other hand, I do question the true reason for giving aid.
 For example, is the money being sent to a country such as India, one of the biggest recipients of UK Aid, done to assist human development?